 Letters of Recommendation

-The GRE and GPA components of your application portray you as just a bunch of scores.
+The GRE and GPA components of your grad school application portray you as just a bunch of scores.
 The letter of recommendation is what permits the committee to begin thinking of you as a person.
 The quality of your letters rests on the quality of your relationships with professors.
 Make a good impression on professors, make research contacts with faculty, and seek out experiences that will set your apart from other students.

-Take care and choose appropriate letter writers.
-Remember that a good letter helps your application tremendously but a bad or even neutral letter will send your application into the rejection pile.
+Take care and choose appropriate references.
+Remember that a good recommendation letter helps your application tremendously but a bad or even neutral letter will send your graduate application into the rejection pile.
 Do not ask for a letter from a professor who knows nothing more about you than the fact that you got an A - such letters do not enhance your application, but detract from it.
 Be courteous and respectful in asking for letters and provide enough information to help the professor write a helpful letter.

 Letters from employers can also be included if they include information on your duties and aptitude relating to your field of study (or your motivation and quality of work, overall).
 Examples of letters NOT to include are those from: friends, spiritual leaders such as ministers, and public officials.
 Such letters are a poor attempt to impress the committee members who instead look for students who have proof of a real passion and involvement in work pertaining to their field.